epics-base/p4p/documentation/gw.rst

 ----------------------

 Gateway is implemented as a hybrid of Python and C++.
-In the interest of performance, Python code is only in the "fast" path for the PV search/connection decision.
+In the interest of performance, Python code is only in the "slow" path for the PV search/connection decision.
-After a PV is connected; permissions changes, auditing, and monitoring are communicated asynchronously from Python code.
+After a PV is connected; permissions changes, auditing, and monitoring are communicated externally from Python code.

 The APIs described below are not currently considered stable or public for use by external modules.
 They are documentation here for the purposes of internal development and debugging.